quicwg/base-drafts/draft-ietf-quic-http.md

 as-yet-unknown Push ID, both the associated client request and the pushed request header fields are unknown.
 The client can buffer the stream data in expectation of the matching PUSH_PROMISE.
-The client can use stream flow control (see {{Section 4.1 of QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.
+The client can use stream flow control ({{Section 4.1 of QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.

-Push stream data can also arrive after a client has canceled a push.
+Push stream data can also arrive after a client has cancelled a push.
 In this case, the client can abort reading the stream with an error code of H3_REQUEST_CANCELLED.
 This asks the server not to transfer additional data and indicates that it will be discarded upon receipt.